-How Old Do You Have To Be To Serve Alcohol Or Bartend In South Dakota?
+How Old Do You Have To Be To Serve Alcohol or Bartend In South Dakota in 2026

 You're ready to start bartending in South Dakota or hiring a new server for your restaurant.
 But then the question hits: how old do you have to be to legally serve alcohol or bartend in South Dakota?
 The answer isn’t quite as simple as “just 18 or 21”—South Dakota law includes specific conditions, exceptions, and important training requirements that both employees and employers need to understand.